finnlennartsson/kpum_noddi/scripts/README.md

 # Original DICOMs

 Original DICOMs are exported from the SECTRA PACS

+You can use the "Minimal Anonymisation Routine"

-# Data organisation - BIDS conversion
+# DICOM => BIDS conversion

-Bash and python scripts to convert DICOM data into BIDS-organised NIfTI data, in /rawdata.
+Bash and python scripts to convert DICOM data into BIDS-organised NIfTI data, in `studydir/rawdata`.

-All scripts working on the BIDS rawdata have prefix bids_
+All scripts working on the BIDS rawdata have prefix `bids_`

 To complete the conversion:

-Run script `bids_dicomdir2sourcedata.sh`
+1. Run script `bids_dicomdir2sourcedata.sh`
-This prepares the DICOMS by re-naming and organizing them into /sourcedata
+This prepares the DICOMS by re-naming and organizing them into `/sourcedata`

-Run script `bids_sourcedata2bids_generate_dicominfo.sh`
+2. Run script `bids_sourcedata2bids_generate_dicominfo.sh`
-This converts the dicoms in /sourcedata to BIDS-organised NIfTIs in /rawdatausing the heudiconv routine.
+This converts the dicoms in /sourcedata to BIDS-organised NIfTIs in `/rawdata` using the heudiconv routine.
+3. Run script `bids_sourcedata2bids.sh`
-Run BIDS validator
+Performs the actual conversion.
+Also runs the BIDS validator

 # Raw data quality control (QC)
+1. Run script `bids_QC_visualize_rawdata.sh`

+# Diffusion pipeline
+Bash scripts to process dMRI data in `derivatives`
+All scripts working on the BIDS rawdata have prefix `dmri_`

+1. Run script `dmri_prepare_pipeline.sh`
+This prepares the pipeline by copying the relavant files into
+2. Run script `dmri_preprocess.sh`